Are Bonsai Trees Poisonous to Cats?

 1. Azalea Flowering Bonsai

-The Azalea bonsai, a type of rhododendron, is popular for its twisting serpentine trunks and their petite pink flowers and blossoms.
+The Azalea bonsai, a type of rhododendron, is popular for its twisting serpentine trunks and its petite pink flowers and blossoms.
 Despite this tree’s beauty, it is highly poisonous to cats.

 All parts of this plant are considered toxic.
-As little as 2% of your cat’s body weight ingested could be deathly toxic.
+As little as 2% of your cat’s body weight ingested could be deathly toxic (source).

 2. Boxwood Bonsai

 The Boxwood tree makes an excellent bonsai because it is both hardy and a rapid grower.
-Unfortunately, it contains oil resembling butter, that combined with alkaloids make this tree exceptionally poisonous to cats.
+Unfortunately, it contains oil resembling butter, which combined with alkaloids makes this tree exceptionally poisonous to cats.

-On the positive side, it has a bitter taste, so often cats will ignore it on the first taste.
+On the positive side, this type of bonsai tree has a bitter taste, so often cats will ignore it on the first taste.
 But it can be fatal if ingested in large amounts.

 3. Ficus Trees